inoxlang/inox/docs/builtins.md

 ```
 ### rsa

-The rsa namespace contains functions to generate a key pair & encrypt/decrypt using OAEP.
+The rsa namespace contains functions to generate a key pair and encrypt/decrypt using OAEP.
 #### rsa.gen_key

 The rsa.gen_key function generates a public/private key pair.